Active Plus Keeping your body & mind A+ Menu button

 2. Single Discipline Assessment (SDA): This assessment is carried out by a therapist who is specifically skilled or experienced in the area needing assessment and for the purpose of identifying discipline specific injury related issues, barriers, needs impacting on recovery and for making recommendations for rehabilitation and/or equipment. e.g. it could be an Occupational, Physiotherapy, Nursing, Social Work, Equipment, Dietetic Single Discipline Assessment.
 It allows for an overview to be gained of the same areas covered by the IRA but is more focused on gathering information in relation to the specific area of the need identified in the referral e.g. Mobility.

-Housing Modification Assessment – the aim of this service is to identify a client’s injury-related needs & barriers to access and independence in the home or workplace that limits their independence and participation, and what changes can be made to accommodate these.
+Housing Modification Assessment: the aim of this service is to identify a client’s injury-related needs & barriers to access and independence in the home or workplace that limits their independence and participation, and what changes can be made to accommodate these.
 We have ACC approved assessors in Auckland, Northland, Waikato, Palmerston North and Wanganui available to do these.

 Wheelchair assessment: These assessments are carried out by skilled therapists with specific knowledge and training and who are ACC approved to determine the most appropriate wheelchair, postural and seating options to meet clients’ injury related needs.
 We have assessors available in Northland, Auckland, Waikato and Palmerston North and Wanganui who can do these assessments.

-Education Based Rehabilitation Assessment - these assessments are for clients aged 21 or under who are undertaking early childhood, primary, intermediate or secondary level education and require injury related support.
+Education Based Rehabilitation Assessment: These assessments are for clients aged 21 or under who are undertaking early childhood, primary, intermediate or secondary level education and require injury related support.
 We have ACC approved assessors available in Northland, Auckland and Waikato for this service.

 During this service the client may have input from all or some of the following team members: